If flakes are experimental, what's the experiment?

 Ironically, this is a lot more experimental in the real sense of the word than enabling a built-in feature flag.

-By now, the Nix community is diverging on whether flakes are experimental or not: They’re widely used, they’re considered stable by Determinate Systems (who employ Eelco), they have well-known deficiencies that keep them locked behind the feature flag, and there is limited incentive to improve on those deficiencies.
+By now, the Nix community is diverging on whether flakes are experimental or not: They’re widely used, they’re considered stable by Determinate Systems (who employ Eelco), they have well-known deficiencies that keep them locked behind the feature flag, and there is limited incentive to improve on those deficiencies within the CLI.

-It should be clear that “experimental” here means “the feature flag is not moving further as it is”.
+It should be clear that “experimental” here means “the feature flag is not moving further as it is.”
+We’re not really experimenting.
 The problems advancing flakes within the Nix CLI are socio-technical and more complex than just performance-optimizing lazy functional runtime semantics.
 They’re feature-complete by some standard, and have immature runtime characteristics by others.

 I personally quit politics after it consumed my teenage years.
 I like technical stuff now.